Pole-Engineering/Docs/docs/assembly-guide/crossant/frame.md

 # 1. Frame Assembly

 ## Overview
-After completing this guide, your printer's frame will be prepared for assembling the gantry and z-axis.
+After completing this guide, your printer's frame will be ready for assembling the gantry and z-axis.
 Be patient and enjoy the assembly process!

 :::tip
-Build the printer on flat surface and use locksmith angle to align the corners.
+Build the printer on flat surface and use try square or similar to align the corners.
 :::
 ![Frame](../../../static/img/frame-assembly/frame.PNG)